sgarbesi/node-survey/README.md

 **Admin:** http://localhost:3000/admin/

 The admin credentials are stored in the MySQL database under the `admin` table.
-The admin `password` is simply stored in cleartext.
+The admin `password` is stored in cleartext.

-The following are credentials are added by default and can be used to access the admin from the web:
+The following credentials are added by default and can be used to access the admin through the web:

 **Username:** admin